amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Before you begin**: Ensure you have the `client_id` and `client_secret`.

-Follow these steps to revoke the token:
+Follow these steps for revoking the token:
 - Step 1: Send a POST request to `https://as.meraki.com/oauth/revoke`.
 - Step 2: Include the following in the request:
   - Headers: `Content-Type: application/x-www-form-urlencoded`.